VENDU

 Jean-Claude de la Courvée (ca. 1615-1664) was born in Vésoul in Franche-Comté and died in Poland.
 After studying in Paris, he waged a bitter war against the practice of bloodletting and attracted the ire of the famous physician Guy Patin.
 To escape these quarrels, La Courvée settled in Poland, where he was appointed physician to the Queen of Poland around 1650.

-WorldCat has located only 4 first-edition copies of this extremely rare edition (France: BnF; Poland: Krakow; Spain: Madrid, Complutense; United Kingdom: British Library).
+WorldCat has located only 4 copies of this extremely rare edition (France: BnF; Poland: Krakow; Spain: Madrid, Complutense; United Kingdom: British Library).
 The other 3 copies (Poznan, Ottawa and Bethesda) are reputed to be microfilms.
 We have not been able to find any copies of this work offered at auction.

 Some printing errors corrected by hand.